KuanHsiaoKuo/kuanhsiaokuo_dev/src/programming_languages/python/from_local_to_cloud.md

 ```

-**2. Kubernetes (K8s) Storage Abstraction: A Seamless Filesystem Experience for Each Pod, Irrespective of the Storage
+### 5.2.
+Kubernetes (K8s) Storage Abstraction: A Seamless Filesystem Experience for Each Pod, Irrespective of the Storage
-Solution in Play**
+Solution in Play

 Kubernetes has transformed how applications are orchestrated and scaled in a clustered environment.
 Storage, however,
 remains a nuanced challenge.
 Pods, ephemeral by nature, demand persistent and consistent storage solutions.
 By